-Dehaene and Naccache (2001) proposed that CΨ is required in situations where information must be held for a certain time, when new operational combinations is generated, and when goal-directed behavior is needed.
-They hypothesize that a large number of cerebral networks process information simultaneously and unconsciously.
-The information becomes conscious when the neural networks representing this information are intensified into a coherent activity associated with many neurons distributed through the brain.
-In their opinion, the global availability of this information in the cognitive-neurophysiological system is what constitutes the subjective feeling of CΨ.
-The main neurophysiological system in the brain that is related to the transformation of information into conscious one is based on the prefrontal cortex, the anterior cingulate and the brain areas that connect them. (see Figure 2.1).
+Dehaene and Naccache (2001) proposed that CΨ is required in situations where information must be held for a certain length of time, when new operational combinations are generated, and when goal-directed behavior is needed.
+They hypothesized that many cerebral networks process information simultaneously and unconsciously.
+The information becomes conscious when the neural networks representing this information intensify to generate a coherent activity.
+In this view, the global availability of this information in the cognitive-neurophysiological system is what constitutes the subjective feeling of CΨ.
+The main neurophysiological system in the brain related to the transformation of information (from unconscious to conscious) is located in the prefrontal cortex, the anterior cingulate cortex, and the brain areas that connect them (see Figure 2.1).
 The immediate global neuronal operation ignites certain systems into activity and others into inhibition.
 This global informational accessibility is conceived of as the originator of CΨ.

-As can be expected, GWT has received some interesting criticisms (e.g., Blackmore, 2013; Van Gulick, 2022; Wu and Morales, 2024).
-I would like to point up the followings.
-Today most researchers welcome any research approach that attempts to unravel the problem of CΨ.
-(I do not accept Irvine’s, 2013, approach, which proposes to eliminate the concept of CΨ.)
-However, I doubt whether GWT actually manages to solve our problem.
-It does not seem that this theory offers a mechanism that describes how CΨ grows out of the neurophysiological processes in the brain.
+As can be expected, GWT has received some interesting criticism (e.g., Blackmore, 2013; van Gulick, 2022; Wu and Morales, 2024).
+I would like to point up the following.
+Today, most researchers welcome any research approach that attempts to unravel the problem of CΨ.
+(I do not accept Irvine’s [2013] proposal to eliminate the concept of CΨ.)
+However, I doubt whether GWT manages to solve our problem.
+It does not seem to offer a mechanism that describes how CΨ develops from the neurophysiological processes in the brain.
 Baars’ (2017) answer is that GWT deals with the distinction between a brain system that supports CΨ (the cortex) and a system that does not support it (the cerebellum).
-Therefore, this criticism misses its target.
-This counter-argument seems to me a weak and to some extent evasive answer.
+However, this counter-argument seems to be a weak and somewhat evasive answer.
 Why?
 Because in light of the above description of GWT, this theory seems to suggest much more than an associative, correlational connection between CΨ and certain brain processes.
-The many functions that GWT attributes to CΨ and its comprehensive and complicated relationships with neurophysiological processes in the brain, all of these seem to be founded on deeper connections than what is reflected by the concept of correlation.
+The many functions that GWT attributes to CΨ and its comprehensive and complicated relationships with neurophysiological processes in the brain all seem to be founded on connections that run deeper than correlation.

 GWT links CΨ to many complex neurophysiological processes that express multidirectional communication in the cortex.
 In fact, CΨ is involved in all the important functions of the brain.
-This global broadcasting description of the relationship between brain processes and CΨ is inconsistent with the amazing observations that show that humans without the cortex are in an intact state of CΨ (e.g., Doerig, Schurger & Herzog, 2021; Merker, 2007).
+This global broadcasting description of the relationship between brain processes and CΨ is inconsistent with observations that CΨ is preserved in humans without the cortex (e.g., Doerig et al., 2021; Merker, 2007).
 Merker (2007, p.
-50) writes, “The evidence and functional arguments reviewed in this article are not easily reconciled with an exclusive identification of the cerebral cortex as the medium of consciousness.”
-He proposes to consider the upper brainstem mechanisms as potential neural processes for CΨ (see Figure 2.1).
+50) wrote, “The evidence and functional arguments reviewed in this article are not easily reconciled with an exclusive identification of the cerebral cortex as the medium of consciousness.”
+He proposed considering the upper brainstem mechanisms as potential neural processes for CΨ (see Figure 2.1).

-Higher-Order (HO) theories of consciousness
+Higher-order (HO) theories of consciousness